BlueAcornInc/magento-cli/README.md

 # Contributing

-For a complete guide to contributing to Mach, see the [Contribution Guide](CONTRIBUTING.md)
+For a complete guide to contributing to magento-cli, see the [Contribution Guide](CONTRIBUTING.md)

 Bug reports and pull requests are welcome on GitHub at https://github.com/superterran/magento-cli/issues.